 Unlike Young Henry, heir to Henry II who also predeceased his father, neither Yale nor Methuen have published a study of the Black Prince.
-For readers of the series wishing to discover Edward son of Edward, and the man who would have been Edward IV, there are three books from the last fifteen years - and several others since the 1970s - to seek out, including one fresh off the printing press.
+For readers of the series wishing to discover Edward son of Edward, and the man who would have been Edward IV, there are three books from the last fifteen years - and several others since the 1970s - to seek out, including a very new release.

 ‘The Black Prince’ (Head of Zeus, 2017, ISBN 9781784972936) by (1940- ), Emeritus Professor of Medieval French History, University of Nottingham, has to be the title most recommended of the books listed here.
 This new and well-received biography is clearly the most up to date with the latest opinions of Edward, especially the .
 Nigel Saul, the writer of the Yale English Monarchs biography of Richard II, reviewed this book in History, Volume 103 (355) April 2018.
 "Jones has given us a superb new study of the Black Prince, which goes a long way to putting flesh on the bones of a figure for too long regarded as a stereotypical chivalric hero."

 'Edward, Prince of Wales and Aquitaine: A Biography of the Black Prince’ by (1941- ) (Boydell & Brewer, 2003, ISBN 9780851156866) is a popular history for a wide audience and is a the most informed of the books for a general audience.